fmaste/Haskell/doc/EvaluationStrategies.md

 ### Note

-A Haskell implementation using "call by name", would be technically conforming?
+A Haskell implementation using call-by-name, would be technically conforming?

 ## [Lazy vs. non-strict](https://wiki.haskell.org/Lazy_vs._non-strict)